Thousands join pro-Palestinian rallies around the globe as Oct. 7 anniversary nears

 Nearly 100 Israeli hostages remain in Gaza, with fewer than 70 believed to be alive.
 Israelis have experienced attacks — missiles from Iran and Hezbollah, explosive drones from Yemen, fatal shootings and stabbings — as the region braces for further escalation.

-In late September, Israel shifted some of its focus to Hezbollah, which holds much of the power in parts of southern Lebanon.
+In late September, Israel shifted some of its focus to Hezbollah, which it seeks to push back from its border in parts of south Lebanon where the group is entrenched.

 Hui reported from London.
-AP writers Sylvie Corbet in Paris and Jamey Keaten in Geneva contributed to this story.
+AP journalists Sylvie Corbet in Paris, Jamey Keaten in Geneva and John Minchillo in New York contributed to this story.

 Credit: AP